Here’s a thought I just had,

 Like other American holidays it’s become materialistic and a time to play.

-You won’t find me asking for money and do what others would,
+You won’t find me asking for money and doing what others would,

 Go to fancy restaurants and show you photos of expensive food.